Feasibility and stability in large Lotka Volterra systems with interaction structure: Discussion

 \section{Discussion}

-We have obtained an analytical prediction of the feasibility probability as a function of complexity $\gamma=\sigma\sqrt{(n-1)C}$ for random GLV systems with interaction matrices of Allesina and Tang type \cite{allesina2015stability}.
-By extending the analytical result of \cite{clenet2022equilibrium} to the case of finite $n$, we have shown that a positive value of $\rho$ reduces the feasibility probability for a given complexity, while a negative value of $\rho$ increases the corresponding feasibility probability, an effect not quantifiable in the infinite $n$ limit.
+We have obtained an analytical prediction of the feasibility probability as a function of complexity $\gamma=\sigma\sqrt{nC}$ for random GLV models with interaction matrices of Allesina and Tang type \cite{allesina2015stability}.
+By extending the analytical result of \cite{clenet2022equilibrium} to the case of \xl{large, but} finite $n$, we have shown that a positive value of $\rho$ reduces the feasibility probability for a given complexity, while a negative value of $\rho$ increases the corresponding feasibility probability, an effect not quantifiable in the infinite $n$ limit.
 We have also accounted for the connectance $C$.
 Since natural ecological systems are sparsely connected \cite{gardner1970connectance}, both these generalisations mentioned above add biological realism to the result of Stone 2016 \cite{stone2016google}.
 Relationships between complexity and feasibility have also been studied by \cite{grilli2017feasibility}, where they characterised feasibility by how freely one could choose the intrinsic growth rate vectors to allow the system to remain feasible.
 As a whole, these results strengthen connections between feasibility and RMT systems, whilst also adding biological realism.

-Along the way, we managed to analytically approximate the distribution of $\mathbf{x}^{*}$ as a function of the system parameters $n$, $C$, $\sigma$ and $\rho$.
-This has allowed us to check the utility of Grilli's assumption of independence between $\mathbf{x}^{*}$ and $A$ in predicting the eigenvalue distribution of the Jacobian of GLV systems with Allesina and Tang type interaction matrices~\cite{stone2018feasibility, gibbs_grilli_rogers_allesina_2018}.
-Figure \ref{verifying_Grilli} shows that Grilli's assumption can be relied upon to accurately predict the effect of interaction structure \cite{allesina2015stability} on the eigenvalue distribution of feasible random GLV systems.
-However, relying on this assumption does not allow us to reliably calculate the outlier eigenvalue of the GLV Jacobian of a particular realisation.
+Along the way, we managed to analytically approximate the distribution of $\bm{x}^{*}$ as a function of the system parameters $n$, $C$, $\sigma$ and $\rho$. \xl{In doing so, we emphasise how the small covariance between the abundances of species can partly explain the observation of \cite{clenet2022equilibrium} that the effect of interaction structure on feasibility completely disappears as $n\to\infty$.
+Most importantly, our approximation of the distribution of $\bm{x}^{*}$} has allowed us to check the utility of Gibbs' assumption of independence between $\bm{x}^{*}$ and $A$ in predicting the eigenvalue distribution of the \xl{GLV Jacobian for systems with Allesina and Tang type interaction matrices}~\cite{stone2018feasibility, gibbs2018effect}.
+Figure \ref{verifying_Grilli} shows that Gibbs' assumption can be \xl{used} to accurately predict the effect of interaction structure \cite{allesina2015stability} on the eigenvalue distribution of feasible random GLV models.
+However, relying on this assumption does not allow us to \xl{accurately} calculate the outlier eigenvalue of the GLV Jacobian \xl{for} a particular realisation.